GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Established/corroborated:** The full WhatsApp export supports a narrower late-October-through-holiday asymmetry claim.
 On November 16, Nienke acknowledged that she and Ryan should have said goodbye before a trip and attributed the missed goodbye to work busyness.
 Some later exchanges began around travel or ride logistics, including an explicit January 9 airport ride request and a January 21 airport-return update after prior non-response.
 However, the holiday record does not support a claim of total non-response: Nienke answered the December 24 Christmas exchange that night and answered Ryan's December 31 New Year greeting on January 1.

+**Plausible inference:** The November 16 rupture may be more important than a generic travel gap.
+The export shows that on October 13 Nienke referenced reviewing a November itinerary with Maarten and later identifies the trip as Southwest USA; Garrett confirms the trip was with Maarten.
+Therefore, the missed goodbye and sudden 11-day silence may have functioned as a relationship reality check for Ryan.
+In that frame, Ryan was not merely losing a daily texting rhythm; he was watching Nienke continue the travel/partner life with Maarten that Ryan may have wanted with her.
+This is a plausible relationship-dynamics inference, not an established fact about Ryan's internal conclusion.

 **Established/corroborated:** Ryan's functioning contracted.
 He communicated fatigue, brain fog, less dancing, trouble returning to the gym, work draining him, bowling "keeping me grounded," and less optimism around dating.

+**Established fact:** On December 4, after Thanksgiving, Ryan told Nienke that Thanksgiving was okay, everyone was getting old, and the house was almost in disrepair.
+This was followed immediately by a comment about the food being good, weight gain, and anticipation of hearing about Nienke's travel when she returned.

 **Plausible inference:** The message decline likely reflects two overlapping processes: Nienke's physical/lifestyle unavailability and Ryan's progressive depressive withdrawal.
 The better-supported asymmetry formulation is uneven continuity, not abandonment: travel gaps, missed goodbyes, and some practical-contact openings may have left Ryan feeling less like a daily companion and more like occasional support.
 Travel alone cannot explain the January pattern because when Nienke returned and tried to reconnect, Ryan still did not reengage.